Heather Roan Robbins

-I am a ceremonialist, spiritual counselor, and practical, intuitive, choice-oriented astrologer and palmist with 30+ years’ experience.
-I practice in St Paul & Minneapolis, MN, NYC, NM and write “Starcodes” column for the WeMoon Calendar, www.roanrobbins.com, and other websites.
+I am a ceremonialist, spiritual counselor, author, and a practical, intuitive, choice-oriented astrologer and palmist with 30+ years’ experience.
+I practice in Ronan MT, MN, NYC, NM.

-The first numeral my father taught me was the one for infinity- tough of my childhood brain but auspicious for my path.
-I was rather haunted as a child as I noticed presences and feelings that my scientific surroundings did not recognize.
-During early health crisis I had a few clear out of body experiences which viscerally let me know we are more than our body.
-I collected myths and folktales and produced my first zodiacal calendar at 11 years old.
+The first numeral my father taught me was the one for infinity- tough on my childhood brain but auspicious for my path.
+I was rather haunted as a child as I noticed presences and feelings that those in my scientific surroundings did not recognize.
+During an early health crisis I had a few clear out-of-body experiences which viscerally let me know we are more than our body.
+As a child I collected myths and folktales, and produced my first zodiacal calendar at 11 years old.

-A few years later I had an art history teacher, Sushil Mukherjee, who was a palmist, natural mystic, and great counselor.
+A few years later, at another school in the Berkshires, I had an art history teacher, Sushil Mukherjee, who was a palmist, natural mystic, and great counselor.
 I asked him to teach me about palmistry, he gave me few details but got me oriented, told me to peer into each hand as if it was a window into the soul.
 I started collecting handprints and palmistry books along with astrological information.

 New Mexico: In the late 1980s a friend of mine took sick in Santa Fe, New Mexico; I came to visit, and found she had four months to live.
 I stayed to help her through her transition and fell in love with the wild terrain and the warm hearts of New Mexico.
 Hospice is a great way to get past tourist traps and get real with the people.